openframeworks/ofSite/_documentation/math/ofQuaternion.markdown

 _inlined_description: _

-Make a rotation Quat which will rotate vec1 to vec2
+Make a rotation Quat which will rotate vec1 to vec2.

-This routine uses only fast geometric transforms, without costly acos/sin computations.
-It's exact, fast, and with less degenerate cases than the acos/sin method.

-For an explanation of the math used, you may see for example: [http://logiciels.cnes.fr/MARMOTTES/marmottes-mathematique.pdf](http://logiciels.cnes.fr/MARMOTTES/marmottes-mathematique.pdf)

-***note:***
-	This is the rotation with shortest angle, which is the one equivalent to the acos/sin transform method.
-Other rotations exists, for example to additionally keep a local horizontal attitude.

-***author:***
-	Nicolas Brodu
+Generally take a dot product to get the angle between these and then use a cross product to get the rotation axis Watch out for the two special cases when the vectors are co-incident or opposite in direction.